NL | EN

 PhD research

-Expertise and normative practice in discourse: liability allocation in the Belgian construction sector (1880-1970)
+Expertise, normative practice and safety in the Belgian construction sector through discourse (1880-1950)

 Date2023 - 2027